 This product claims to protect against environmental damage, but because it lacks sunscreen, it cannot protect the eye area from the chief environmental assault and the leading cause of wrinkles, which is sun damage.
 Plus, the formula's gentleness is questionable given that it contains methylisothiazolinone, a preservative that's a known skin sensitizer and often avoided in leave-on products (Source: Contact Dermatitis, December 2012, pages 334–341).
 And what is it doing in a product meant for application around the eyes?

 This contains some very good water-binding agents, a few skin-repairing ingredients, plus antioxidant vitamins, but you can find most of those ingredients in serums that cost less.
-And, you don't need a special serum for the eye area (see More Info to find out why).
+And, most eye creams aren't necessary (see More Info to find out why).

 - Contains a good mix of water-binding and skin-repairing ingredients.